puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables_and_parameters.md

 To get started re-writing your `web` class with parameters, reopen the `web/manifests/init.pp` manifest.
-To create a new regionalized page, you will need to be able to set the message and page name as class parameters.
+To create a new regionalized page, you need to be able to set the message and page name as class parameters.

 {% highlight puppet %}
 class web ( $page_name, $message ) {